-With spring finally here and summer just around the corner, there’s no better time to start on your spring cleaning tasks.
+It may be summer, but it’s not too late to finish your spring cleaning.
 As you sort through your belongings, including paperwork, it’s important that you don’t throw out the important documents you may need down the road.

 |Bank deposit slips||After you reconcile your statements|

 |Banking statements||After a calendar year; store with tax returns if any will be used to prove deductions|